collective/collective.exampledevtools/docs/index.rst

 =================================================================

 Assuming you've created unit, functional and/or doc tests for a Plone package (which you should do), the next step is to run those test using continuous integration (CI).
-This means that the tests are run in a certain interval.
+This means that the tests are run at a certain interval.
 If a test is failing a notification is sent out by email.

 If you haven't created tests for your package you can read the `'Testing and debugging' document on readthedocs <http://collective-docs.readthedocs.org/en/latest/testing_and_debugging/index.html>`_.